100 YEARS AND COUNTING

 A partnership in 2002 with Lawrence Technological University brought with it an award-winning solution to the Bridge Street Bridge reconstruction project in Southfield.
 The team prepared the design on what would be the first of its kind bridge, reinforced with carbon fiber rather than steel.

-With the strength of more than 200 employees and now headquartered in Bloomfield Hills, HRC is proud of its unwavering service to municipal, industrial and private clients.
-The company has retained ownership throughout its more than 100-year history and descendants of its founders are still leaders in the firm.
+With the strength of more than 290 employees and now headquartered in Bloomfield Hills, HRC is proud of its unwavering service to municipal, industrial and private clients.
+The company has retained ownership since it began in 1915, and descendants of its founders are still leaders in the firm.